Deployment using group policies of Microsoft Windows

 You can use group policies to install both Network Agent and other applications if their respective installers are in Windows Installer format.

-When this deployment scheme is selected, you must also assess the load on the file resource from which files will be copied to devices after applying the Windows group policy.
+Besides, when you select this deployment method, you have to assess the load on the file resource from which files will be copied to target devices after you apply the Windows group policy.
+You also have to choose the method of delivering the configured installation package to that resource, as well as the method of synchronizing the relevant changes in its settings.

 Handling Microsoft Windows policies through the remote installation task of Kaspersky Security Center